 At a Glance

-The complaint was filed in Southern District of New York on October 13, 2021.
-Document production by agencies is ongoing.
+The complaint was filed in the Southern District of New York on October 13, 2021.
+Summary judgment briefing is scheduled for Spring 2023.

 Cameroon is in the midst of an intense civil war that has displaced 700,000 people and left 3.9 million in need of humanitarian support.
 Cameroonian security forces have been responsible for extrajudicial killings and torture.
 The Cameroonian asylum seekers deported in October and November 2020 are at risk and claim that they were tortured and forcibly deported from the U.S. despite having viable asylum claims.
 Advocates in the U.S. created the coalition Alliance in Defense of Black Immigrants to stop future deportations and stay in contact with and support people who have been deported to Cameroon.
 As part of their efforts to support the people who have already been deported, push for accountability, and seek and protective status for people from Cameroon, advocates from the coalition asked the Center for Constitutional Rights to submit FOIA requests to learn more about who was on the 2020 deportation flights and why the flights occurred despite the fact that Cameroon is clearly experiencing a civil war.